andrasq/node-restiq/Readme.md

 handler steps are defined per route and added with `addRoute()`.

-The setup steps provide an opportunity to edit the route, ie implement route aliasing, version mapping, etc.  The pre, use and routed steps implement the call processing proper.
+The setup steps provide an opportunity to edit the route, ie implement route aliasing, version mapping, etc.  The use and route steps implement the call processing proper.
 The after steps are for shared post-call wrapup, for successful calls.
 The finally steps are run as the call teardown, and can do the logging, analytics reporting, etc.